-During my second year of teaching, in the early 90s, our state testing began to include a greater focus on problem solving and writing in math.
-Over the next couple of years, we used standard sentence starters to help students practice explaining their problem solving process, so they would be well-prepared for the test.
+During my second year of teaching (in the early 90s), I was teaching 5th grade, and our state math testing began to include a greater focus on problem solving and writing in math.
+Over the next several years, the other math teachers and I used standard sentence starters to help math students practice explaining their problem solving process.
 These were starters like:

 “In this problem, I need to….”